atowey01/aislingtowey/README.md

 <hr>
 <h3>HW-Reviews App</h3>
 <ul>
-<p1>HW-Reviews aims to analyse Hostelworld hostel reviews in more detail to gain a better understanding of a hostel before visiting and identify any inaccuracies in ratings.
-The app was built using Python.The app was deployed using Flask and Heroku.
+<p1>HW-Reviews aims to analyse Hostelworld reviews in more detail to gain a better understanding of a hostel before visiting and identify any inaccuracies in ratings.
+The app was built using Python and deployed using Flask and Heroku.
 Reviews were scraped from the Hostelworld website to build a BERT sentiment model achieving 85% accuracy and a random forest regression model to predict a review rating with an R2 of 0.8
 ![image](https://user-images.githubusercontent.com/50136999/214710648-859f7d09-a6fe-47b5-b2c7-0263f83b666f.png)</p1>
 <br/>
 <a href="https://github.com/atowey01/HW-Reviews-Flask-App">App Source Code</a><br/>